Here’s what you need to know if you’re looking to buy a Dell laptop or notebook PC.

 As a general rule, the higher the number, the better the specs and the pricier the Inspiron laptop.
 Like the XPS range, Dell sell some Inspiron laptops of both conventional form-factors and others with more-flexible 2-in-1 designs.

-The Inspiron 3000 Series offers laptops equipped with both AMD and Intel CPUs and in sizes that go from 11-inches to 17-inches.
+The Inspiron 3000 Series offers laptops equipped with both AMD and Intel CPUs and in sizes that go from 14-inches to 15.6-inches.

 The Inspiron 5000 Series includes laptops of 13, 14, 15 and 17-inch sizes.
 An AMD version of the 15-inch model is also available.

-The Inspiron 7000 series emphasizes lighter builds and more premium materials.
-The range includes laptops of 13 and 15-inch sizings but is only available with Intel CPUs.
-AMD fans will have to look elsewhere to get their fix.
+The Inspiron 7000 Series emphasizes lighter builds and more premium materials.
+The range includes laptops of 13 and 15-inch sizings and is available with either Intel or AMD CPUs.
 You can read our full review of the Inspiron 7000 here.

-The main drawback to the Inspiron series is that you’re mostly limited to the basic Intel graphics and you don’t get any of the premium perks found in the XPS range.
-For that reason, Inspirson’s don’t usually make good gaming machines.
+The main drawback to the Inspiron series is that you’re mostly limited to the integrated Intel or AMD graphics and you don’t get any of the premium perks and snazzy features found in the XPS range.

 The Dell Inspiron lineup breaks down into the following, with several spec-variants on offer for each: